zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 - **Thermal stability:** Coefficient of thermal expansion mismatch is \< 1 × 10⁻⁶ K⁻¹; a 10 K swing produces Δthickness \< 1 nm, negligible for Δα.

 **Note on Coherence Imprinting:** Standard deposition methods (e.g., sputtering or ALD) may achieve the refractive index $`(n)`$ required, but they do not guarantee the structural coherence $`(\alpha)`$ necessary for the core's operation.
-To strictly enforce the target $`\alpha`$-gradient at the lattice level, fabrication should follow the **Rhythmic Chemistry** protocols paper.
+To strictly enforce the target $`\alpha`$ gradient at the lattice level, fabrication should follow the **Rhythmic Chemistry** protocols paper.
 Specifically, synthesizing the metamaterial layers within a tuned Fabry-Pérot resonant cavity allows for the direct "imprinting" of the environmental coherence exponent $`\left( \alpha_{env} \right)`$ into the material's molecular structure, aligning the dielectric properties with the temporal scaling requirements of the Aetherion drive.

 **A.3 Integration into Aetherion Core**

 1.  **Core substrate:** Mount the graded-stack on a low-loss quartz wafer (1 cm² area), embedding electrodes or piezo-actuators on the backside to apply ∇α pulses via strain-induced refractive-index modulation.

-2.  **Drive mechanism:** A voltage-driven piezo stack can induce ±2 % thickness variation in the high-n layers on microsecond timescales, yielding a dynamic Δα_pulse ≃ 0.1 over the 1 ms pulse—sufficient to trigger OMV, TPH, or β-jump protocols.
+2.  **Drive mechanism:** A voltage-driven piezo stack can induce ±2 % thickness variation in the high-n layers on microsecond timescales, yielding a dynamic Δα_pulse ≃ 0.1 over the 1 ms pulse, sufficient to trigger OMV, TPH, or β-jump protocols.

 3.  **Sensing:** Integrate fiber-coupled interferometric probes to read out local phase shifts (∝ Δn_eff) with \< 1 nm resolution, confirming the engineered α-profile in situ.

-This appendix gives experimentalists a **clear blueprint**—from material selection, through deposition specs, to active ∇α pulsing—for realizing the Δα≈0.5 gradient necessary in Sections 2–5.
+This appendix gives experimentalists a **clear blueprint**, from material selection, through deposition specs, to active ∇α pulsing, for realizing the Δα≈0.5 gradient necessary in Sections 2–5.
 It also quantifies the tolerances and losses, ensuring the fabricated cores meet the theoretical requirements for Aetherion demonstrations.

 **APPENDAGES**